Backporting an e-Invoice Solution for GBS GmbH

 - fmSetupAssistant

-- to make sure that the FileMaker programming environment on the customers computer was setup correctly
+- was used to make sure that the FileMaker programming environment on the customers computer was setup correctly

 - fmKillDefaultFields